simonwardjones/simonwardjones.co.uk/content/posts/linear_regression.md

 The best coefficients - that minimise the error - can be found by solving an equation called the `normal equation` or by `gradient descent`.

 Gradient descent works by iteratively changing the coefficients to reduce the error between the predictions and the true house prices.
-The specifics of this process requires more maths and is detailed in the next section.
+The specifics of this process is detailed in the next section.
 I haven't gone into the normal equations in this post.

 In short the linear regression algorithm chooses the coefficients to `minimise the average error` when predicting the house prices for all the training examples.

-And that's linear regression!

 ---

 ## The maths

-In order to keep this as accessible as possible to people less familiar with mathematical concepts and notation I will include footnotes to explain where I think it may help.

 **The model**